shish/shm-cached/README.md

 - Gets the load-balancing config by looking at shimmie's config database
 - Automatically re-balances whenever the config changes
+- Integrates with the `image_hash_bans` table to automatically purge things from the cache whenever an image is banned from the gallery

 Why
 ---